What42Pizza/VirusGameClone/README.md

 - GUI

 ## Biggest changes:
+- There is a new UGO codon which is used for creating UGOs
 - GUI layout is completely different
 - The codon Repair_Wall has been replaced with Write_Wall